 If I saw this in your house, I’d start drooling.
 A lot of drool.
 It wouldn’t be super attractive.

 FUN BONUS IDEA NUMBER 2: Another unique spin on the already-freaking-unique twig idea is to stick bigger twigs and ornaments on your wall in a non-traditional shape like this one.
 I mean, you can make your holiday decorations much more unique than this.

 Doesn’t it kind of feel like a modern Charlie Brown tree?

 9. Christmas Tree on a Corner

-This is a super unique and GENIUS idea.
-Instead of using an inside corner, you use an outside one and some pine garland.
+This is a super cool and GENIUS idea.
+Instead of using an inside corner, you use an outside one and some evergreen pine garland.
 I love the way they added a few nativity-like pieces on the floor, too.

 10. Ornament Cone Christmas Tree

 This is one of my favorites!
 I have both bought and made these trees.
 Get the instructions to make a DIY ornament cone tree here.
 It’s honestly one of the easiest Christmas tree ideas out there!

 *Cough cough* these go for $60-90 online–or you can use my tutorial and make them with one trip to the craft store.

 Plus, yours will be totally unique to you because you can any colors and sizes of ornaments you want.
 I’ve made mini trees out of ornaments and bigger ones.
 I use them on my dining room table or fireplace mantle, and I used them when I lived in MUCH smaller spaces.
 These are a no-brainer.